patrick-llgc/Learning-Deep-Learning/paper_notes/agg_loss.md

 #### Key ideas
 - **AggLoss**
-	- for GT subset associated with more than one anchor, enforce SL1 loss between the avg prediction of the anchors and the corresponding GT.
+	- If one GT bbox is associated with more than one anchors, encourages the prediction from all these anchors to be the same.
+It enforces SL1 loss between the avg prediction of the anchors and the corresponding GT. --> There seems to be something wrong in the paper's formulation.
+Shouldn't this be taking the avg of the abs (~SL1 loss) of the diff, rather than taking abs of the avg diff?
 - **PORoI** (Part occlusion aware RoI pooling)
 	- A part based model: inductive bias to introduce prior structure information of human body with visible prediction into the network.
 	- The human body is divided into 5 parts, and each region U is compared with the visible region of bbox (V) to find IoU (intersection over U) to generate a binary visibility score.